 Our FI letters will get you there, but furthering your education is a worthwhile effort.
-Explore the opinions of the BEST Early Retirement, Financial Independence Chasers, and Personal Finance Blogs to see their journey and how some have been able to find financial freedom.
+Explore the opinions of the BEST Early Retirees, Financial Independence Chasers, and Personal Finance Blogs to see their journey and how tackle the path to financial freedom.

 Disclosure: This page may contain Amazon or other affiliate links where theFIway.com receives compensation of some sort.
 Any benefits received do not influence our decision to post the link as we consider these blogger resources of great value to achieving Financial Independence.

 Bloggers that have achieved Financial Independence and decided to retire early or pursue other projects without worry of generating income.

 Beginning in April 2011, Peter Adeney started blogging on his methods to reduce spending and increase savings in order to retire early in his 30s.
 Over the years, he has built a following of “Mustachians” dedicated to the pursuit of financial freedom.
 He is quite the personality with an “in your face” teaching style and is considered by many as the founding father of the FIRE movement.
 MMM has been the discovery point for many that have recently uncovered the “FIRE movement”.

 Grant Sabatier’s blog teaches how to save, make more money, and retire early.
 The Millennial generation is realizing financial independence should be a goal and that it’s possible by age 30, as Grant has proven.
 He went from an unemployed post college student living with his parents and 2 dollars to his name to over $1 Million in just 5 years.
 He’s the author of various media publications, runs multiple webinars, has a money minutes podcast, and provides exclusive content within his membership areas.
 He recently collaborated with Vicki Robin on “Financial Freedom: A Proven Path to All the Money You Will Ever Need”

 Frugalwoods (Retired at 32)